 This is definitely one of our fondest and most romantic memories of San Francisco.
 A great idea to relax after a long day of sightseeing.
 Perfect for couples.
 So if you want to surprise your sweetheart, take her/him on a cruise.
-During the cruise, you will hear the sound of the waves, the cry of the seagulls, admire the city skyline, the fantastic bridge spanning the bay, and the sun setting behind it.
+During the cruise, you will hear the sound of the waves, and the cry of the seagulls, admire the city skyline, the fantastic bridge spanning the bay, and the sun setting behind it.
 The view is breathtaking.
 You look out at the illuminated prison on Alcatraz Island and remember scenes from the movie Escape from Alcatraz.
 We definitely recommend a sunset cruise.
 You have several options to choose from.
 Depending on your interests, you can take a boat ride or a catamaran cruise.
 Enter the date of your trip below and check the prices and availability of this cruise.

 San Francisco Itineray – Day 3

 If you have three days to visit San Francisco, explore the city and its less touristy neighborhoods, which we recommend below.
 Immerse yourself in the city, explore it, return to the places you liked best, and discover new places.
 Another idea is day trips from San Francisco, which we recommend in the next chapter.